techlahoma/broadcasting/teams.md

   * [#twitch-highlighting](http://techlahoma.slack.com/messages/twitch-highlighting)
 * Responsibilities
   * Manage highlighting on Techlahoma's Twitch channel and exporting/uploading to YouTube
+  * Train volunteers
+* Goals
-  * Train volunteers (eventually would like to have one per group)
+  * Have at least one trained volunteer per group

 ### Workshop A/V Team
 * Members